kerrd89/electron-project/README.md

 # electron-notes-app

 > An electron-vue notes app with a sqlite3 db.
-Uses applescript, knexjs, and text to speach.
+Uses applescript, knexjs, and text to speech.

 ![](./electron-notes-app.gif)